nahusznaj/dataquest_exercises/Introduction to classes and objects/6_grabbing-column-data_dataquest.md

 I'm learning data science with [dataquest.io]().
 I really like the website and the exercises so far are good challenges.

 I'm using this occasion to practise using github more, so that's why I'm uploading some stuff.
 I appreciate that this is a beginner's problem, but I just want to practise not only programming but also using github.
-(See my post in my website on (git basics)[https://nahusznaj.github.io/learning/git-learning/].)
+(See my post in my website on [git basics](https://nahusznaj.github.io/learning/git-learning/).)

 So, this exercise was the following: